camunda-community-hub/camunda-platform-7-camel/README.md

 Check the test [SendToCamelTest](https://github.com/rafacm/camunda-bpm-camel-integration/blob/master/src/test/java/org/camunda/bpm/camel/spring/SendToCamelTest.java) and it's Spring configuration in [send-to-camel-config.xml](https://github.com/rafacm/camunda-bpm-camel-integration/blob/master/src/test/resources/send-to-camel-config.xml).

-## Correlate a message to a process instance waiting at a receive task
+## Signal a process instance waiting at a receive task

+Create a ReceiveTask in your BPMN model and send a message in Camel to the following ID `camunda-bpm:<receive task id>`.
+Note that the property `CamundaBpmProcessInstanceId` needs to be present in the message in order to be able to correlate the signal to the appropriate `ReceiveTask`.

+Check the test [ReceiveFromCamelTest](https://github.com/rafacm/camunda-bpm-camel-integration/blob/master/src/test/java/org/camunda/bpm/camel/spring/ReceiveFromCamelTest.java) and it's Spring configuration in [receive-from-camel-config.xml](https://github.com/rafacm/camunda-bpm-camel-integration/blob/master/src/test/resources/receive-from-camel-config.xml).

+TODO: what happens when we have more than one receive task active for a given process instance, i.e. several waiting process executions?

+## Exception handling

 TODO

-## Exception handling
+## Asynchronous use cases

 TODO